damonyoungcc/english-interview/README-F.md

 planning apply job, many friends, speak highly
 I admire culture, use rakuten pay, deep connection to daily life, have a global impact skill and experience great match
-I enjoy working background, one years japanese course finish, move on, After one year living in Japan, I really like here, and I want work and live here. that's why I am looking for a job now.
+I enjoy working background,
+one years japanese course finish, move on,
+After one year living in Japan, I really like here, and I want work and live here. that's why I am looking for a job now.

 ### When you join the company, what kind of environment and requirement are you looking for?
-corporation, open environment, work close teammates, share technology knowledge, support each other. take challenge and learn new things,grow skills, build tools and components, and solve problems.
+corporation free and open environment, we work closely, we share tech knowledge, we support each other.
+About requirements, I expect we have a clear goal, opportunities to learn and grow my skills. and a culture focus on quality and efficiency. that's pretty much what I'm looking for.

 ### What do you expect from the new work environment?
 expect corporation, open environment, work close teammates, share technology knowledge, support each other. take challenge and learn new things,grow skills, build tools and components, and solve problems.

 ### What is your mid/long-term career goal?
+About mid term, I think the first important thing to me, is get along with my team and deliver the high-quality features on time.
+During this time, I will quickly get familiar with the business and technical architecture, and focus on analyzing and summarizing problems during development, I'd like to contribute my skills and experience and ideas to build tools and reusable components to improve our development efficiency and code quality.

+For long term, I want to become a system architect, I don't want to define myself be a front-end developer only.
+I want to expand my knowledge and skills to be a full-stack developer, I saw in the job description that your company need SSR skills.
+I already have some Nuxt.js experience in my previous company, I hope to start from the BFF layer, gradually expand my back-end knowledge, and become a full-stack engineer.
+I'm open to take on new challenges and I'm not afraid to leave my comfort zone.

 ## Current Role & Teamwork